Why Reverse Osmosis Water Flow is Slow

 Six Reasons Your Reverse Osmosis Water Flow May be Slow

-If you forget to change reverse osmosis membrane, with time your system will produce less and less water.
+If you forget to change your reverse osmosis membrane, with time your system will produce less and less water.
 Reverse osmosis membranes are fragile and can become fouled if not changed often.
-Trying to fill your tank with a fouled membrane may take 4-6 hours, rather than the usual 2-4 hours.
 Generally, RO membranes only need to be replaced every 24 months.
+Trying to fill your water storage tank with a clogged membrane may take 4-6 hours, rather than the usual 2-4 hours.
 We suggest setting a calendar reminder to buy a reverse osmosis replacement membrane.

-Replacing your water filter on schdule is crucial to keeping your drinking water clean and delicious.
-If your 5-stage RO system is producing water slowly, you probably need to change your carbon block, sediment, or GAC polishing filters.
-In fact, clogged filters are probably the most common reason for reverse osmosis slow water flow to be slow.
+Replacing your water filter on schedule is crucial to having healthy, delicious drinking water.
+If your RO filtration system is producing water slowly, you probably need to change your carbon block, sediment, or GAC polishing filters.
+In fact, clogged filters are probably the most common reason for reverse osmosis water flow to be slow.
 Filters should be changed annually, unless water conditions and contaminants present require more frequent filter changes (like every six months instead of 12).

 Is Your Reverse Osmosis System Not Producing Water Fast Enough?